OsitaNduka/prework-study-guide/README.md

 ## Usage

-Each sections in the prework study guide contains notes about certian topic, such as HTML, CSS, Javascript and Git, using it to review the notes in each section.
-In the DevTools console, we can see the Javascript running, showing us the lists of topics I learnt from prework and choose one topic for me to study first.
+Each sections in the prework study guide contains notes about certian topic, such as HTML, CSS, Javascript and Git, using prework study guide to review the notes in each section.
+In the Chrome DevTools, pressing Command+Options+I (MacOS) or Control+Shift+I (Windows), a console would open, we can see the Javascript running, showing us the lists of topics I learned from prework and an option of one topic for me to study first.

 ## Credits